learn-co-students/hs-oo-email-parser-precollege-se2-bos-072015-1/README.md

 Get all the tests to pass by implementing an "EmailParser" class.

-Run the test suite using the `rspec` command.
+Run the test suite using the `learn` command.